 Remember to Dress Appropriately

 Clothes should reflect the type of work for which you are applying.
 For a professional position, wear a suit.
-For details, check out our Business Attire Resource Guide and these links:

 - Dress for Success Tips - Photo examples of appropriate and inappropriate attire with employer comments from Washington State University’s website.